aws-samples/serverless-patterns/lambda-pinpoint/README.md

 # Lambda to Pinpoint

 This pattern demonstrates a Lambda function sending SMS via Pinpoint.
+Deploying the pattern will create 1 Lambda function and 1 Pinpoint project.

 Learn more about this pattern at Serverless Land Patterns: << Add the live URL here >>